-- c.
+c.
 Evaluators.
 In addition to evaluators with experience in technical or public policy matters related to the procurement, other evaluators may also include auditors and financial experts to the extent that the recipient determines would be necessary or helpful.
-Although many FTA recipients assign evaluation duties to their own personnel, a recipient lacking qualified personnel within its organization may contract for the evaluation services it needs.
-If the recipient does contract for evaluation services, the procurement standards of this circular will apply to those contracts and to those contractors selected to perform procurement evaluation functions on behalf of the recipient. - 8.
-CONTRACT AWARD.
+A recipient lacking qualified personnel within its organization may contract for the evaluation services it needs.
+If the recipient does contract for evaluation services, the procurement standards described in this circular will apply to those contracts and to those contractors selected to perform procurement evaluation functions on behalf of the recipient.
+The recipient should especially guard against a contracted evaluator's potential conflicts of interest.

+- 6. CONTRACT AWARD.
 The following provisions apply to third party contract awards: - a.
 Award to Other Than the Lowest Bidder or Offeror.
 Federal transit law at 49 U.S.C.
-Section 5325(c) authorizes the recipient to award a contract to other than the lowest bidder if the award furthers an objective consistent with the purposes of 49 U.S.C.
+5325(c) authorizes the recipient to award a contract to other than the lowest bidder if the award furthers an objective consistent with the purposes of 49 U.S.C.
 Chapter 53, including improved long-term operating efficiency and lower long-term costs.
-The recipient may also award a contract to other than the offeror whose proposal is lowest, when stated in the evaluation factors of the solicitation.
+The recipient may also award a contract to other than the offeror whose proposal is lowest, when based on the evaluation factors of the solicitation.
 In both cases, the recipient should include a statement in its solicitation document reserving the right to award the contract to other than the low bidder or offeror. - b.
 Award Only to a Responsible Bidder or Offeror.
-SAFETEA-LU amended 49 U.S.C.
-Section 5325 to require FTA assisted contract awards be made only to "responsible" contractors possessing the ability, willingness, and integrity to perform successfully under the terms and conditions of the contract.
-Responsibility is a procurement issue that is determined by the recipient after receiving bids or proposals and before making contract award.
-FTA expects the prospective contractor to demonstrate affirmatively to the recipient that it qualifies as "responsible" under the standards of 49 U.S.C.
-Section 5325, and that its proposed subcontractors also qualify as "responsible."
+Under 49 U.S.C.
+5324(j) and 2 CFR 200.318(h), the recipient must award contracts only to "responsible" contractors possessing the ability to successfully perform under the terms and conditions of the contract.